-We ask that children do not bring toys, valuable objects (including mobile phones and electronic devices) to school as they may get lost, stolen or damaged.
+We ask that children do not bring in toys, balls or other objects to school as they may get lost, stolen or damaged.

 If there is a reason that your child needs to bring any such item into school, please discuss this with the Headteacher.